Colorado Legislative Report

 Summary:

-The bill changes the definition of "qualified investor" by clarifying that an entity subject to income tax may qualify as an investor, except that a C corporation, including any limited liability or other legal entity treated as a C corporation for federal and state income tax purposes, is not a qualified investor.
-A qualified investor may include a partner, shareholder, or beneficiary that is allocated a credit.
-A qualified investor does not include a person that had control of a qualified small business for 6 months preceding or following the date of the investment in the qualified small business.
-A founder, employee, or contractor or a spouse of a founder, employee, or contractor of a qualified small business is not a qualified investor.
-A person that has invested more than $50,000 in the qualified small business or owns more than 10% of the qualified small business on a fully diluted basis is not a qualified investor.
+The act changes the definition of "qualified investor" by clarifying that an entity subject to income tax may qualify as an investor; except that a C corporation, including any limited liability or other legal entity treated as a C corporation for federal and state income tax purposes, is not a qualified investor.
+A qualified investor may include a partner, shareholder, or beneficiary that is allocated a credit, but does not include:

 If the qualified investor receiving a credit is a trust, the qualified investor may allocate the credit between the trust and its beneficiaries in any manner determined by the trust.
 The office shall issue a credit certificate to a trust beneficiary and a trust beneficiary may claim the amount indicated on the credit certificate.